 Garden plans and seed orders

 The seed catalogs have been flowing in, it seems.
 We’ve gotten several so far.
 One of the first ones was from Pinetree Garden Seeds.
 I’ve ordered from Pinetree for the last eight years or so.
 It’s not the only seed company I’ve ordered from, but I like their offerings and prices.
-Because Danny wanted to order his seeds early (before December 20 was his goal), we’ve already received seeds from Pinetree (we ordered with Danny to split sSandhill Preservation Centerhipping costs which saved us each a couple of dollars).
+Because Danny wanted to order his seeds early (before December 20 was his goal), we’ve already received seeds from Pinetree (we ordered with Danny to split shipping costs which saved us each a couple of dollars).

 Another place to order seeds that I found when searching online two years ago is Sandhill Preservation Center.
 I love what they are doing!
 Their primary purpose is the preservation of open-pollinated and heirloom seed varieties.
 Selling seeds is only a sideline business associated with their preservation goals.
 There are so many wonderful varieties in their catalog.
 It makes me want to order a bunch of different things.